 Sitting on the bed she pulled up her left leg a bit further and, perfectly at ease, placed her left hand on her now exposed knee, with her right hand resting on her hip, exposing rather a lot of leg, or at least a lot for a woman of the late seventeen-hundreds - quite a pose.

 ‘Well, you know how it is,’ she went on, ‘proximity can breed familiarity, so while I rummaged on the second floor of the mill, the young man came up the wooden stairs and asked if there was anything more to do.’

 Again she frowned briefly.
 ‘Or I think that’s how it was… Anyway, at some stage he said, “I’ll be off then,” but he lingered on a bit, mustering up his courage.
-Obviously someone had informed him that once upon a time I had been a tavern wench.
-At last he said, “You’re very beautiful Madame…. um… maybe I could have a kiss before I take my leave?”
-Now, I’m not insensitive to a bit of flattery and neither was I insensitive to his charms, and… well… so he stole a kiss from me.
+Someone must have told him that once upon a time I had been a tavern wench.
+At last, he said, “You’re very beautiful Madame…. um… maybe I could have a kiss before I take my leave?”
+Now, I’m not insensitive to a bit of flattery and neither was I insensitive to his charms and… well… so he stole a kiss from me.
 Then he said, “I dream about you, you, know and I would very much like to dream a bit more, Madame.”

 ‘Oh dear,’ I said.
 ‘So I take it he wanted to see a bit more than what was already on display, right?’